 NBA players approve plan to start season on Dec.
 22

-The vote, conducted by player reps within the National Basketball Players Association, is just one part of the process.
-Among the primary matters to be determined: how much more escrow will be taken from players because of the shorter-than-usual season, and how the league and the players will navigate testing and other health and safety issues amid the ongoing coronavirus pandemic.
+The vote, conducted by the NBPA's board — which has a player rep from each team, entrusted to speak on behalf of his teammates — is just another part of a lengthy process.
+Among the primary matters still to be determined: how much escrow will be taken from player salaries because of the shorter-than-usual season, and how the league and the players will navigate testing and other health and safety issues amid the ongoing coronavirus pandemic.

 All that has to be worked out before the plans for next season truly become official.